Georgia–Vanderbilt football rivalry: 1926: Spears beats Georgia by a point

 In "one of the most hectic games ever played" the crowd saw "a succession of climaxes that left the spectators trembling with exhaustion".
 With two minutes left, Vanderbilt blocked Georgia's punt.
 Bull Brown blocked Georgia's safety man on a run, and a pass from Bill Spears to Peck Owen got a touchdown.
 Spears calmly kicked the extra point for the win.

 1931: Smith beats Vanderbilt

 "In a closely fought battle," Vernon Smith rushed Vanderbilt quarterback Tommy Henderson, who always played without a helmet, and made him step out of bounds for a safety.
 In the third quarter it was still 2-0, and Georgia went for it on fourth down at the 8-yard line.
 Austin Downes tossed a pass and Smith leaped above several Vanderbilt players to catch the touchdown.
 Smith also intercepted a pass deep in Georgia territory to end a Vanderbilt drive.

 1985: Commodores Settle For Tie

 Vanderbilt tied 16th ranked Georgia 13 to 13.

 2006: Vanderbilt Upsets Georgia On Homecoming

-A 33-yard field goal with 10 seconds to play upset the 16th ranked Georgia Bulldogs.
+The unranked Commodores scored a 33-yard field goal with 10 seconds to play, which upset the 16th ranked Bulldogs.